libxml-raku/LibXML-raku/doc/Attr.md

   * setValue

         $attr.setValue( $string );
+        $attr.value = $string;

     This is needed to set a new attribute value.
-If ISO encoded strings are passed as parameter, the node has to be bound to a document, otherwise the encoding might be done incorrectly.

   * getOwnerElement